nora75/noraTutor/README.md

 # Description

 A vim tutorial I make
-The tutorial file is written in Japanese.
+The tutorial file written in Japanese.

-Note:
-It may occur some problems in your PC.
-I don't care any case.

 ## Command